hakanolgun/notes-from-books/Software/namaste_javascript.md

 When you run a JS program a Global Execution Context is created.
 In Memory Creation Phase all global variables and functions created.
 Variables with var declared as undefined, variable with let and const declared also as undefined but in Temporal Dead Zone.

 After Hoisting phase, Code execution phase starts.
-Code executed line by line and if it shows a variable it updates its value with actual value.
+Code executed line by line and if it reads a variable it updates its value with actual value.
 If it sees a function invocation another execution context is created with hoisting and execution parts.

 Call Stack maintains the order of execution of Execution Contexts.